Dr. Ma integrates contemporary dry needling models into a new systematic treatment approach.

 - Our seminar presents the revolutionary transition from needling points to needling the nervous system;

-- Our seminar focuses on the neurological features of trigger points and the physiology of sensory nerve modulation, clarifying the common confusion in the myofascial trigger point approach over past 40 years;
+- Our seminar focuses on the neurological features of trigger points and the physiology of sensory nerve modulation, clarifying the common confusion in the myofascial trigger point approach over the past 40 years;

 - Our seminar teaches techniques that REDUCES the reliance on manual procedures (palpation) that evidence-based research and clinical evidence show is unreliable and maybe unnecessary;

 - Our neuro-trigger point system focus on the peripheral nervous system to balance muscle agonist / antagonist relationships improving posture and coordinating movement;

 - Our quantitative sensory testing of neuro-trigger points can be used to predict the clinical efficacy of dry needling treatment;

 - We respect all needling theories and concepts so for those clinicians with prior needling training and experience we clearly outline how IDN can elevate your clinical application and understanding to the next level;

 - Our seminar integrates the benefits of traditional dry needling approaches enhancing the clinical efficacy while minimizing the limitations of each classic approach; Read more about the 4th Generation of Dry Needling.

 - Our seminar offers a uniquely adaptable approach so that all healthcare professionals, whether from pain management, orthopedic rehabilitation, sports medicine, family practice, occupational or preventative medicine can easily integrate into their clinical practice;